Univ-Wyo-Education/S22-1010/homework/03/Assignment-03.raw.md

 and count the number of words.
 It should be 51 words.
 Use this as a test case to verify that your `word-count.py` program is working.

-Now use the file, `Anna-Karenia.txt`.
-Run your program and count the number of words in `Anna-Karenia.txt`.
+Now use the file, `Anna-Karenina.txt`.
+Run your program and count the number of words in `Anna-Karenina.txt`.

-Turn in your `word-count.py` program and a file with the count of the number of words in `Anna-Karenia.txt`.
+Turn in your `word-count.py` program and a file with the count of the number of words in `Anna-Karenina.txt`.